gordenfl/Study/Database/MongoDB/MongoDB_Index.md

         db.mydb.createIndex({location: "2dsphere"})
     ```

-    2d index use data struct is grid-based B Tree. map the position (x, y) in to a grid panel, suck like B Tree node
+    2d index use data struct is grid-based B+ Tree. map the position (x, y) in to a grid panel, suck like B+ Tree node
-    2dsphere index use GeoJSON coordinate.
+    2d sphere index use GeoJSON coordinate.
 Make the map struct inside.
 The search method just using spherical geometry

 6. TTL Index (Time-To-Live Index)
     TTL means time to live.
 This index only on the some attribute with Time. and if the time is timeout, the document will be delete automatically